 Although verbenas feature different colored flowers if you grow different types together, they don’t really have a distinguishable fragrance.

-Their flower colors are bright and spruce up any space, especially rock gardens.
+The purple flowers are bright and spruce up any space, especially rock gardens and are considered long blooming.

 Light & Temperature

-Ideally, verbena should be planted in spring or early summer after the last spring frost date if you live upstate or in the plateau regions.
+Ideally, verbena should be planted in full sun during spring or early summer after the last spring frost date if you live upstate or in the plateau regions.

 If you live by the coast, fall is the ideal season.